kojoidrissa/PyTexas_2015/new_outline.rst

-Building a More Inclusive Python Community
+Building a More Inclusive Python Community Culture
 ====

-Diversity "Problem Solving"
+Diverse "problem solving"
 ----
 Google that